diegofornalha/coflow-eng/content/pages/blog/modelo.md

     backgroundSize: full
     title: CoFlow
     titlePt: Allons-y !
-    text: >-
+    text: >
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      Our company shares the same vision as Dapper Labs, which is to create industry-leading web3 experiences and develop dapps on the flow blockchain that provide users with a simple way to manage their assets and use the blockchain.
+Our mission is to make the world a more accessible and enjoyable place through consumer adoption of decentralized technologies.
     textPt: >-
       The Stackbit theme is flexible and scalable to every need.
 It can manage any layout and any screen.